Skip to Content

 You’ll notice all our photos have a bit of a wintry feel to them.
 That’s because we take the bus to Antalya at the same time each year – March – to take part in Runtalya.

-However warm and springlike the weather in Fethiye and Antalya might be, high up in these mountains, dividing the two, winter prevails.
+However warm and springlike the weather in Fethiye and Antalya might be, high up in these mountains, dividing the two, winter usually prevails.

 Famous Bekçiler potatoes for sale at the roadside